eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 * **alive_count**: Total number of currently active :ref:`DataWriters<dds_layer_publisher_dataWriter>`.
-  This count increases every time a newly matched :ref:`dds_layer_publisher_dataWriter` asserts its liveliness of a :ref:`dds_layer_publisher_dataWriter` that was considered not alive reasserts its liveliness.
+  This count increases every time a newly matched :ref:`dds_layer_publisher_dataWriter` asserts its liveliness or a :ref:`dds_layer_publisher_dataWriter` that was considered not alive reasserts its liveliness.
   It decreases every time an active :ref:`dds_layer_publisher_dataWriter` becomes not alive, either because it failed to asserts its liveliness or because it was deleted for any reason.